The programme for the 3rd FERIA Conference can be found below

 15.00 Application of ammonia water in a Venturi tube

-17.30 The 6th Clean Energy Science Lecture: "Biomass versus Coal: Some of the challenges and prospects" Prof. Jenny Jones, University of Leeds.
-Michael Sadler Building, Rupert Beckett
+17.30 The 6th Clean Energy Science Lecture: "Biomass versus Coal - Some of the challenges and Prospects"

 END OF DAY 1